zPatch/zPatch.github.io/README.md

 ![](graphs.jpg)

-The recorded data and the software for visualizing and preprocessing the data can be [found here]
+The recorded data and the software for visualization and preprocessing can be [found here](https://github.com/fkeel/zPatch)

 ## Credits
 zPatch is a project by [Paul Strohmeier](http://www.paulstrohmeier.info), [Jarrod Knibbe](http://www.jarrodknibbe.com), [Sebastian Boring](http://www.sebastianboring.com/) and [Kasper Hornbæk](http://www.kasperhornbaek.dk).
 The work was done as part of the [Body-UI](http://www.body-ui.eu/) project, supported by ERC Grant 648785